Post 16

 Pathway to an Enriched Adult Life

-Students accessing Pathway to an Enriched Adult Life are based at The Bridge.
-They follow a sensory and therapeutic curriculum.
+Students accessing Pathway to an Enriched Adult Life follow a sensory and therapeutic curriculum.
 Curriculum areas include:

 • Communication and Interaction